Dorfultariant/SE_Courses/readme.md

 - Front-end Development: During this course I got to learn more on website responsiveness and content presentation.
 The site was implemented using SCSS to write the styling and some javascript to manipulate elements such as dynamic buttons.
 The website was deployed using github-pages.

+- Advanced Web Applications: Extending from Introduction to Web programming course, this course introduced backend where Express nodejs was used in conjunction with MongoDB to provide a way to store user information and provide more complicated features for a website.
+For frontend, in this course we got to use PUG view engine as an easier way to write HTML pages and with HTML we used mainly Vanilla Javascript.
+Another part of the course was to use React to build frontend for weekly tasks and could optionally be used in the project.
+However, I opted to use rather basic tools like HTML (written with PUG) and Javascript with Materialize library for creating visual layout.
+Overall, the course was quite good introduction to communication between frontend and backend for websites and while this course will not make a pro at job, it gives basic tools to advance further.

 ## Software Development